OrchardCMS/OrchardCore.Commerce.Translations/Readme.md

 ## Usage

 The localizations are delivered as an Orchard Core module.

-Include the package in your main web project, and enable the "Orchard Core Commerce - Translations" feature in the Admin dashboard or in your setup recipe.
+1. Include the project (either `<ProjectReference>` or `<PacakgeReference>` works) in your main web project.
+2. Enable the "Orchard Core Commerce - Translations" feature.